 Here's a real-life example: a homeowner that worked with the Cottage team wanted a 1 bedroom and den space ADU because they knew the den would only be used as a daytime office and didn't need to fit a bed.
 However, down the road this same ADU might be useful as a 2 bedroom rental or even a 2 bedroom in-law unit or granny flat for their future—but only if it was designed for that option up front.

 In this particular situation and others, the Cottage design team proactively designed the den to be smaller than the main bedroom, but large enough to meet building code requirements and egress requirements of a second bedroom to maintain flexibility for the future.

 So Who Do I Choose to Design and Build My ADU?

 In this article, we covered the different areas to be looking out for when choosing your ADU design partner, providing just a few examples of why choosing the right ADU partner is important for your project.
-Our team has worked with many homeowners who had started the process with a different architect or design firm before contacting us, and we are happy to pick things up wherever you are at in your ADU process.
+Our team has worked with many homeowners who had started the process with a different architect or design firm before contacting us, and we are happy to pick things up wherever you are at in your ADU plans.

 While there are many different areas to be considering as described in the points above, Cottage is here to help walk you through the ADU eligibility, architectural design, permitting, and the new construction process from start-to-finish, whether you're in San Francisco, LA, Portland, or beyond.
 Contact us today using the link below for a Free, No-obligation Consultation & Estimate for your ADU vision with one of our ADU experts!